Vanessa Grout: Personal life

 Vanessa Grout was born in Miami, Florida, the daughter of Melanie and John Frederick Grout, Jr. She attended The Benjamin School, an independent college preparatory school in North Palm Beach, Florida.
-She earned her bachelor's degree from the University of Miami, a law degree from St. Thomas University School of Law and an MBA in finance from NYU Stern School of Business.
+She earned her bachelor's degree from the University of Miami, a Juris Doctor degree from St. Thomas University School of Law and an MBA in finance from NYU Stern School of Business.
 While a law student in Miami, she clerked for attorney Roy Black, who defended William Kennedy Smith.